 Lamictal (lamotrigine) is an anti-epileptic medication, also called an anticonvulsant.

-The immediate-release form of lamotrigine (regular tablet and the orally disintegrating tablet, Lamictal ODT) can be used in children as young as 2 years old when it is given as part of a combination of seizure medications.
+The immediate-release form of lamotrigine (Lamictal, Lamictal ODT) can be used in children as young as 2 years old when it is given as part of a combination of seizure medications.
 However, this form should not be used as a single medication in a child or teenager who is younger than 16 years old.

-Lamictal may cause severe or life-threatening skin rash, especially in children and in people who take too high of a dose at the start of treatment with Lamictal.
-Serious skin rash may also be more likely to occur if you are taking Lamictal together with valproic acid (Depakene) or divalproex (Depakote).
+Lamictal may cause a severe or life-threatening skin rash, especially in children and in people who take too high of a starting a dose, or those who also take valproic acid (Depakene) or divalproex (Depakote).

 Seek emergency medical attention if you have: fever, sore throat, swelling in your face or tongue, burning in your eyes, skin pain, followed by a red or purple skin rash that spreads (especially in the face or upper body) and causes blistering and peeling.

 Do not stop taking Lamictal without first talking to your doctor, even if you feel fine.
-You may have increased seizures if you stop using Lamictal suddenly.
-Contact your doctor if your seizures get worse or you have them more often while taking Lamictal.
+You may have increased seizures if you stop using lamotrigine suddenly.
+Contact your doctor if your seizures get worse or you have them more often while taking this medicine.
 Taking this medication during early pregnancy can increase the risk of the baby being born with cleft lip or cleft palate.
 Tell your doctor if you are pregnant or if you become pregnant during treatment.